adamsalter/sitemap_generator/README.md

 Easy hey?

-Other Sitemap settings for the link, like `lastmod`, `priority` and `changefreq` are entered automatically, although you can override them if you need to.
+Other Sitemap settings for the link, like `lastmod`, `priority`, `changefreq` and `host` are entered automatically, although you can override them if you need to.

 Other "difficult" examples, solved by my plugin: